Different Types of Mutual Funds in India

 • Mid Cap:

-They invest at least 65% of total assets in mid-cap companies, i.e., the companies that are ranked between 101 to 250 as per market capitalization.
+They invest at least 65% of total assets in mid-cap companies, i.e., those ranked between 101 to 250 as per market capitalization.

-Small Cap: They invest at least 65% of total assets in small-cap companies, i.e., these are the companies that are ranked above 250 in terms of market capitalization.
+They invest at least 65% of total assets in small-cap companies, i.e., these companies ranked above 250 in terms of market capitalization.

 • Multi Cap: